Olympic Games: Ancient Olympics

 The origin of the Olympics is shrouded in mystery and legend; one of the most popular myths identifies Heracles and his father Zeus as the progenitors of the Games.
 According to legend, it was Heracles who first called the Games "Olympic" and established the custom of holding them every four years.
 The myth continues that after Heracles completed his twelve labours, he built the Olympic Stadium as an honour to Zeus.
 Following its completion, he walked in a straight line for 200 steps and called this distance a "stadion" (στάδιον, Latin: stadium, "stage"), which later became a unit of distance.
 The most widely accepted inception date for the Ancient Olympics is 776 BC; this is based on inscriptions, found at Olympia, listing the winners of a footrace held every four years starting in 776 BC.
-The Ancient Games featured running events, a pentathlon (consisting of a jumping event, discus and javelin throws, a foot race, and wrestling), boxing, wrestling, pankration, and equestrian events.
-Tradition has it that Coroebus, a cook from the city of Elis, was the first Olympic champion.
+For the first thirteen Olympics, the stadion footrace was the only event contested, and victory in that sprint was so valued that the next Olympiad was named after the winner, e.g. "the third year of the eighteenth Olympiad when Ladas of Argos won the stadion."
+The Ancient Games varied over time, but they came to feature running events, a pentathlon (consisting of a jumping event, discus and javelin throws, a foot race, and wrestling), boxing, wrestling, pankration, and equestrian events.
+Tradition has it that Coroebus, a cook from the city of Elis, was the first Olympic champion, which indicates that the competition was not limited to the aristocracy.